pixelite-co-nz/pixelite-co-nz.github.io/_posts/2016-05-19-10-things-i-learnt-building-in-drupal-8.md

 ## 1. Drupal Console is awesome

-Every time you need to generate a custom module, or a new block in a custom module, you can quickly and easily use [Drupal Console](https://drupalconsole.com/) to produce the code scaffolding code for you.
+Every time you need to generate a custom module, or a new block in a custom module, you can quickly and easily use [Drupal Console](https://drupalconsole.com/) to produce the code scaffolding for you.
 This quite easily makes the job of a developer a lot less stressful, and allows you to focus on actually writing code that delivers functionality.

 I plucked these example commands that I use frequently from my bash history: